Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 National Visa Center Processing $1300 or $1550 w/I-864 (first two derivatives adds another $1050/each, and $825/each thereafter, or $825 and $700 respectively in employment based consular processing where no I-864 is required)****

-(**) An audit can be considered “random” if it fails to list a basis for the audit beyond being unable to determine if candidates were disqualified appropriately, or if the job involves roving employment and the employee resides far from the headquarters.
+(**) An audit qualifies as “random” if it does not specify a basis beyond the inability to determine whether candidates were appropriately disqualified or if the job involves roving employment and the employee lives far from the headquarters.

 (***) An additional $600 is due in marriage sponsorship cases where USCIS requires evidence of a bona fide marriage of the previous marriage, due to the petitioner obtaining their immigration from a marriage-based petition, and if we are disputing past fraud finding, a fee of $1200 is due to provide rebuttal evidence.